nielsing/yar/README.md

                     Default: false
   -n  --noise       Specify the maximum noise level of findings to output.
                     Default: 3
+  -s  --save        Yar will save all findings to a file named findings.json if
+                    this flag is set.
+Default: false
       --depth       Specify the depth limit of commits fetched when cloning.
                     Default: 100000
       --config      JSON file containing yar config.
       --cleanup     Remove all cloned directories used for caching.
-Default: false
       --no-context  Only show the secret itself, similar to trufflehog's regex output.
 Overrides context flag.
 Default: false
 ```

+## Future plans
+### Near future
++ Go modules are on there way for easier contribution.
++ There is a much much much better yarconfig file on its way.
++ A filter option to filter secrets which are obvious false positives.

+### Ideas which might be implemented
++ Email extraction
++ Gitlab support

 ## Acknowledgements
 It is important to point out that this idea is inspired by the infamous [truffleHog](https://github.com/dxa4481/truffleHog) tool